Telenav/cactus/README.md

   * `<versionFlavor>to-release</versionFlavor>` - instruct `bump-version` to strip
     `-SNAPSHOT` from any versions that have them
   * `<createReleaseBranch>true</createReleaseBranch>` - create an appropriate release
     branch in each repository.
-This comes with a caveat - both the submodule root and the superpoms submodule straddle _all_ of the _project families_ we have.
+This comes with a caveat - both the workspace root and the superpom submodules straddle _all_ of the _project families_ we have.
     What should be the branch name for those?
 For those, we generate a branch name from _all_ of the families and versions we're releasing, lexically sorted for predictability - e.g. `release/kivakit-1.6.1_lexakai-1.0.9_mesakit-0.9.15`